Cycle stars in lockdown as two Gulf hotels isolated over coronavirus scare

 Two luxury hotels in Abu Dhabi were in lockdown on Friday to isolate guests including scores of professional cyclists after two Italian members of the tour the riders were participating in were suspected of contracting the coronavirus.

 The final two stages of the UAE Tour, featuring 140 riders including some of the sport's biggest stars, was cancelled after the tests.
-The W Abu Dhabi and the Crowne Plaza Abu Dhabi, both on Yas Island, said they have been placed under lockdown as authorities screened all guests over concerns they might have interacted with the Italians.
+The W Abu Dhabi and the Crowne Plaza Abu Dhabi, both on Yas Island in the United Arab Emirates' capital, said they had been placed under lockdown as authorities screened all guests over concerns they might have interacted with the Italians.

+"This means that no one can leave or enter the property until it is deemed safe to do so," said a spokesman for the W. Other people who also interacted with the two Italians on Yas Island have been isolated at home, UAE state news agency WAM said, citing the health department of Abu Dhabi.

 "We are all awaiting testing and will remain at the hotel until further notice," Froome posted.
 UAE authorities reported the positive diagnosis of the Italians on Thursday.